 Handel wrote these words to the librettist Charles Jennens (known for his work on the libretto for ‘Messiah’) in 1741, during his time in Dublin.
 The city afforded him a period of artistic rehabilitation during which he re-worked several of his pieces for Dublin performances, including ‘Esther’, ‘L’Allegro, il Penseroso ed il Moderato’ & ‘Acis and Galatea’.

-We are hugely grateful to the CAF American Donor Fund for supporting this festival, as well as Goethe Institute Ireland for supporting us as a Cultural Partner.
 The Office of Public Works have been generous in allowing us to use their spaces this year, giving us the opportunity to perform Handel’s music in surroundings with which it resonates.
 We are fortunate to enjoy regular support from Arts Council Ireland, without whom our work would not be possible.

 The Dublin HandelFest is a gift from the Irish Baroque Orchestra to the city of Dublin.
 It is an opportunity to enjoy and reclaim this small but important chapter in the city’s cultural heritage, and we hope that you will celebrate it with us for years to come.